 The top is made of Spruce wood in a natural finish with mahogany backs and sides.
 The sound hole is in the shape of a shark fin, the distinctive signature of the Eddy Finn brand.

 Buying a travel ukulele without breaking the bank is tough!
 That’s why we named the Hola!
-Music HM-324TSM+ our best cheap travel ukulele!
-It’s a concert sized ukulele measuring 24″ long.
-If you need something shorter, consider one of the soprano ukuleles below.
+Music HM-21 is our best cheap travel ukulele!
+It’s a compact sized ukulele measuring 21″ long, so you should be able to stuff it anywhere!

-The HM-324TSM+ has a solid spruce top, mahogany back and sides, rosewood fingerboard and bridge, and Aquila strings.
-The tuners are geared and chrome.
+The HM-21 has a maple body, mahogany neck and a rosewood fingerboard and bridge.
+The tuners are geared to stay firm.
 These are all high-quality materials that we love to see on ukuleles of all price ranges!